xfdingustc/cwac-camera/README.markdown

 `android:largeHeap="true"`.
 This will hopefully be rectified in a future version of this component.

-3. The front-facing camera on the Nexus 4 does not work with the chosen camera settings.

-4. The Galaxy Nexus portrait-mode preview images are lower resolution than expected.

-5. While a picture or video is being taken, on some devices, the aspect ratio of the preview gets messed up.
+3. While a picture or video is being taken, on some devices, the aspect ratio of the preview gets messed up.
 The aspect ratio is corrected by `CWAC-Camera` once the picture or video is completed, but more work is needed to try to prevent this in the first place, or at least mask it a bit better for photos.

-6. Switching between cameras (e.g., rear-facing to front-facing) on the Nexus S ("crespo") does not work, resulting in a crash.

 Tested Devices
 --------------